Violin Concerto No. 1 (Mozart)

+Zaslaw also addresses the Kolb issue.
+This is in reference to a violin concerto mentioned by Wolfgang's father, Leopold, in a letter from August 1778, reading: "the concerto you [Wolfgang] wrote for Kolb".
+This refers to Salzburg violinist Franz Xaver Kolb, who is recorded to have performed said concerto to great success in September 1777 and July 1778.
+The identity of the concerto that Kolb performed has been speculated by scholars, as there are no specific details regarding the work on which musicologists can build upon.
+It was proposed by Carl Bär in 1963 that the spurious violin concerto, K. 271a was the mentioned work performed by Kolb, and has ergo been given the nickname the Kolb Concerto.
+The authenticity of the work has been doubted and dismissed by several Mozart experts, and was excluded in the first edition of the Köchel catalogue.

 Daniel E. Freeman has recently brought to light new evidence that supports the dating of April 1773, when Mozart had just returned to Salzburg from Italy, where he maintained close contacts with his close friend Josef Mysliveček, one of the most prominent composers of violin concertos in Italy at the time.

 The most striking connection between the first concerto of Mozart and the work of Mysliveček is the opening theme of Mozart's first movement, which appears to be quoted directly from Mysliveček’s Violin Concerto No. 1 in D major, a work that was certainly written earlier, since it appears for sale in the Breitkopf catalog of 1769.
 The absence of a rondo finale in the original version of Mozart’s concerto is consistent with preferences throughout Europe in the early 1770s (by the time Mozart’s later concertos were written, rondo finales had started to become common).
 The formal scheme of the fast movements conforms precisely to a distinctive formal scheme that is standard in all of Mysliveček’s violin concertos.
 Passages for the soloist accompanied only by two violins in this Mozart concerto was a trait of Mysliveček’s violin concertos likely picked up from his contact with Giuseppe Tartini in Padua in the late 1760s.